Your complete 2026 guide

 Australia Travel FAQs

 It depends on the region.
 The south — Melbourne, Sydney, Adelaide, and Tasmania — is best in spring (September–November) and autumn (March–May) when temperatures are mild and crowds are thinner.
 The tropical north, including Queensland's far north and the Northern Territory, should be visited during the dry season (May–October) — the wet season brings extreme rainfall and can close roads for months.
-Western Australia's south-west is lovely year-round, with summers dry and warm.
+Queensland's Sunshine Coast and Gold Coast are genuinely enjoyable year-round.
 Ski fields in the Snowy Mountains and Victorian Alps operate June–September.

 Australia has six states — New South Wales, Victoria, Queensland, Western Australia, South Australia, and Tasmania — plus two major self-governing territories: the Northern Territory and the Australian Capital Territory (ACT), home to the nation's capital, Canberra.
 Each has its own distinct culture, landscape, and bucket-list attractions.